JG-11/mysql/README.md

 # MySQL

-This repository is focused on a course I'm taking on Platzi: https://platzi.com/cursos/sql-mysql/.
+This repository is focused on a course I took on Platzi: https://platzi.com/cursos/sql-mysql/.
 Notes and more will be published.

 > For this DBMS documentation, visit: https://dev.mysql.com/doc/